raaidarshad/dbdeclare/docs/guide/grants.md

 We also need to grant insert, select, and update privileges to `log_role` on both tables in the `log` schema.
 Since this is a non-default schema, we first grant usage on the schema, then we grant the desired privileges on both tables.
-Note that this is done in the creation of the role, in contrast to the previous examples that call `grant` on the roles _after_ they were defined.
+Note that this is done in the creation of the role, in contrast to the previous examples that call `grant` on the roles _after_ they were declared.
 Do whatever makes more sense for you.

 Here is the entire file now: